-- Sample Deposition Subpoena to Property Owner (in a snow and ice slip and fall)
+- Sample Deposition Subpoena to Property Owner (in snow and ice slip and fall)

 - Sample Slip and Fall Complaint (sample slip and fall lawsuit)

-- What Is the Settlement Value of My Slip and Fall Case? (discussing of valuing personal injury cases)
+- What Is the Settlement Value of My Slip and Fall Case? (discussing settlement compensation amounts of personal injury cases)